Direct response creative techniques drive digital advertising. On Facebook. On Amazon. In email newsletters and across the Internet.

 - Blog or social media platform such as Facebook, Instagram or Twitter.

 Creative tip Spend time - lots of time - brainstorming offers.

 There are always new and effective offers to be found, even in seemingly tired product categories.

-Capital One invented the balance transfer offer in credit cards, which helped propel them to Fortune 200 status.
+- Capital One invented the balance transfer offer in credit cards, which helped propel them into the Fortune 100.